 The Northwestern Oklahoma State University Foundation, Inc. plays a critical role in supporting the University and its mission.
-New contributions and endowments continue to be secured, that provides support for the operations of Northwestern.
-The Endowed Chair Program provide matching funds through the Oklahoma State Regents for Higher Education and the state of Oklahoma.
-As of June 30, 2019, Northwestern has 51 endowed chairs (31 waiting to be matched by the state), 2 professorships (1 unmatched), and 18 lectureships (16 unmatched).
-Once these accounts are fully matched (\$8.6 million), additional dollars of earnings will be available to Northwestern to help with faculty salaries.
-Northwestern completed its first ever capital campaign slightly exceeding its goal of \$28 million.
-These donor gifts were earmarked for a variety of projects including endowed chairs, student scholarships, and facility projects.
+New contributions and endowments continue to be secured, which provided support for the operations of Northwestern.
+Historically the Endowed Chair Program provided matching funds through the Oklahoma State Regents for Higher Education and the state of Oklahoma.
+This program has sunset and no future endowments will be matched by the State.
+As of June 30, 2021, Northwestern has 69 endowed chairs, 2 professorships and 19 lectureships.
+Fifty of these endowed accounts were not yet matched by the State during FY21.
+State bonds have been sold to fulfill this promise to the donors and Northwestern will see the benefit of these earnings in FY23.
+The Northwestern Foundation saw significant growth in their net assets compared to FY20.
+The overall increase was slightly over \$9.2 million.
+For FY21, the net assets of Northwestern and the net assets of the Foundation are almost identical.
+For a school the size of Northwestern, this is a significant achievement.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED)--Continued NORTHWESTERN OKLAHOMA STATE UNIVERSITY A Department of the Regional University System of Oklahoma June 30, 2019
+NORTHWESTERN OKLAHOMA STATE UNIVERSITY A Department of the Regional University System of Oklahoma